itsurfavsong/til/mysql/basic-query-1.md

 # 🧩 SQL Basic Query (1)

+1. SELECT clause

-1. Retrieve all columns from a table (All data)
+1-1.
+Retrieve all columns from a table (All data)
 ```sql
 SELECT *
 FROM employees;
 ```
----
-2. Retrieve specific columns (selecting some of columns)
+Retrieve specific columns (selecting some of columns)
 ```sql
 SELECT
 	name,